-These pledge receivables represent amounts pledged from donors as part of Habitat's recent capital campaign and have been designated by the Board of Directors for repayment of the note payable related to the building acquisition in the current year.
-At June 30, 2013 all board designated pledge balances were expected to be collected within one to five years.
+These pledge receivables represent amounts pledged from donors as part of Habitat's recent capital campaign and have been designated by the Board of Directors for repayment of the note payable related to the building acquisition in the prior year.
+At June 30, 2014 and 2013 all board designated pledge balances were expected to be collected within one to five years.
 These pledges are recognized when received at the net present value of their estimated future cash flows.
-At June 30, 2013 Habitat recorded a discount of \$2,239.
+At June 30, 2014 and 2013 Habitat recorded a discount of \$2,239.
 Management has reviewed these receivables and has determined an allowance for doubtful accounts is not necessary.
+Additionally, no bad debt expense has been recorded related to these receivables for the years ended June 30, 2014 and 2013.